Pubs and businesses protest against 'crippling' 10pm shutdown rules

-PUBS and business owners braved the bad weather to protest the 10pm curfew and the effect it is having on their businesses.
+PUBS and business owners braved the bad weather to protest the 10pm curfew and the affect it is having on their businesses.

-The event was organised by two of the town's pub owners, Aaron Paul Hicks who runs The Surtees Pub and Libby Bargewell who runs The Crown with her husband.
+The event was organised by two pub owners in the town, Aaron Paul Hicks who runs The Surtees Pub and Libby Bargewell who runs The Crown with her husband.

 Mr Hicks said: “This is a protest against the crippling curfews on our businesses.
 We don’t agree with the way we are being blamed for the rise in cases.